News

 Dancing to Abusive Tunes in Bihar

-Young dancers who perform in orchestra events across Bihar recount the harassment they often face from male members of the audience to Dipshikha Singh.
-But, it is a livelihood they cannot afford to give up.
+Dipshikha Singh reports the harassment faced by young dancers performing in orchestra events across Bihar and why it is a livelihood they cannot afford to give up.

 ನೊಬೆಲ್ಪಡೆಯಲು ಕಾರಣವಾದ ಅನಿರೀಕ್ಷಿತ ಭೇಟಿಗಳು..!